 On Saturday May 3, Jayne Funk manned a Friends table at the Bryn Mawr Garage Sale event.

-Elected to the Friends Board for the coming year were: Candy Bartol (new), Colin Bartol, Gary Bebeau, Steve Benson, Sue Budd, Jayne Funk, Melissa Hansen, Lauren Husting (new), Vivian Mason, Meleah Maynard, Gloria Miller, Jennifer Olson , Jim Proctor, Sally Pundt, Steve Pundt, Barry Schade, Anthony Waldera, Phoebe Waugh, Pam Weiner and Susan Wilkins (ex-officio).
+Elected to the Friends Board for the coming year were: Candy Bartol (new, from Sept.
+2013), Colin Bartol, Gary Bebeau, Steve Benson, Sue Budd, Jayne Funk, Melissa Hansen, Lauren Husting (new, from Frebruary), Vivian Mason, Meleah Maynard, Gloria Miller, Jennifer Olson, Jim Proctor, Sally Pundt, Steve Pundt, Barry Schade, Anthony Waldera, Phoebe Waugh, Pam Weiner and Susan Wilkins (ex-officio).
 Jeff Lee left the board.

 Susan Wilkins reported that Spring weather had been beneficial to the plants.
 Wood shavings from the new supplier were being put down on the paths.
 The RFP for the boardwalk was to be ready for bidding in a week.
 The “in-honor-of” plaque for Cary George would be installed on the bridge portion of the new boardwalk.

 Gary Bebeau pointed out that our meeting date was the 80th anniversary of the dedication of the Memorial Tablet for Eloise Butler, placed on the boulder that rests in front of the Garden Shelter.
-Lauren reported that some volunteer shifts were going unfilled as volunteers were not signing up so much as in the past for standing days when they would do a shift.
+Lauren reported that some volunteer shifts were going unfilled as volunteers were not signing up so much as in the past for standing days when they would do the same shift every week.

 Jayne Funk reported on membership.
 She now had 124 members email addresses.
 Of those 102 opted for renewal notices by email and 32 for the Newsletter by email.